katsucodes247/bitcoinpy-www/content/docs/python-bitcoinlib/htlc.md

 weight: 6
 ---

-Below is a **sample** Hash Time Locked Contract (HTLC).
-It's a conditional payment that can be spent in two ways.
+Hash Time Locked Contract (HTLC) is a conditional payment that can be spent in two ways.
 Either sender (the person who locked the funds in) can unlock them after some number of blocks have been mined or the receiver (the person whom the funds are intended for) when he gets reveald the secret code that only sender knows.

 Note that each condition also runs a `OP_EQUALVERIFY` check on a public key to enforce that:
 - only the sender can spend after X amount of blocks are mined
 - only the recipient can spend if he knows the secret (sender or anyone else can not spend these coins if they know the secret)

 HTLC are used in Lightning Network, atomic swaps, same-chain coin swaps and other advanced protocols.

 There are different ways of how HTLC's can be constructed and bellow example is just one of the way and not necesseraly the best way.
 For example `OP_CHECKLOCKTIMEVERIFY` would better ber replaced with `OP_CSV`, and the script itself could be optimized to be smaller in size.

 ## Generate address